vaneseltine/nominally/README.md

   'nickname': 'jimmy'
 }
 ```
-Dive into the `Name` class to pull out a recreated string...
+Dive into the `Name` class to parse and recreate a string...
 ```
 >>> from nominally import Name
 >>> n = Name("DR. PEACHES BARTKOWICZ")